 - Each year, the DOT directs approximately $289 million to studying road safety,23U.S.
 Department of Transportation.
 Budget estimates Fiscal Year 2018: National Highway Traffic Safety Administration. https://bit.ly/2wGAcmX; U.S. Department of Transportation.
 Budget estimates Fiscal Year 2017: National Highway Traffic Safety Administration. https://bit.ly/2GAS2uS.
 U.S. Department of Transportation.
 National Highway Traffic Safety Administration Fiscal year 2016 budget overview. https://bit.ly/2WUEEZQ.
 A yearly average was developed using five years of most recent available data: FY 2014 (actual),FY 2015 (actual), FY 2016 (actual), FY 2017 (enacted), and FY 2018 (requested). and it has tracked all motor vehicle deaths since 1975 through the Fatality Analysis Reporting System (FARS).24National Highway Traffic Safety Administration.
 Fatality Analysis Reporting Systems (FARS). https://bit.ly/2V5EzOY.
 This research led to new motor vehicle technologies, such as safer highways equipped with guardrails and barriers,25United States Department of Transportation Federal Highway Administration.
 Roadway Safety. https://bit.ly/2Sw9MsM.
 August 2018. and laws requiring seat belts and criminalizing unsafe driving.26Canis B. Congressional Research Service.
 Issues with federal motor vehicle safety standards.
 CRS Report. https://bit.ly/2NhQEhx.
 March 24, 2017; Department of Transportation.
 Understanding the National Highway Traffic Safety Administration (NHTSA). https://bit.ly/2Xf7XUJ.
 January 31, 2017.

 - Together, these measures helped reduce the fatality rate of motor vehicle accidents by 78 percent from 1968 to 2018.27National Highway Traffic Safety Administration.
 Traffic safety facts annual report tables: motor vehicle traffic fatalities and fatality rates, 1899-2017. https://bit.ly/2WLVCtF; Department of Transportation.
 2018 fatal motor vehicle crashes: overview.
 Traffic Safety Facts: Research Note. https://bit.ly/2URLBIT.
 October 2019.
-In 2017, firearms killed more people in the US than motor vehicles for the first time in modern history—this trend continued in 2018 and 2019.28Centers for Disease Control and Prevention.
+In 2017, firearms killed more people in the US than motor vehicles for the first time in modern history—this trend has continued every year since.28Centers for Disease Control and Prevention.
 National Center for Health Statistics.
 Wide-ranging ONline Data for Epidemiologic Research (WONDER) Underlying Cause of Death.
-Data include gun deaths and motor vehicle deaths from 1968 to 2019.
+Data include gun deaths and motor vehicle deaths from 1968 to 2020.

 Gun Deaths vs. Motor Vehicle Accident Deaths Since 1999